Telling siblings and family — managing different reactions

 The Family Audience

 Your siblings don't have the same relationship with your parent that you do.
 They don't talk to them as frequently.
 They didn't grow up the same way.
 They have different fears and different histories.
 One of your siblings might have been your parent's favorite.
-One might have been the one who had the hardest relationship with them.
+One might have had the hardest relationship with them.
 One might have moved across the country and missed a lot of what you've been seeing.
 They're all coming at this from different angles.

 That difference matters.
 It's not something to try to fix.
 It's something to account for when you're telling them what's happening.
 Your sibling who lives across the country and only sees your parent twice a year might genuinely not have noticed the things you're noticing.
 That doesn't mean they're in denial.
 It means they have different information than you do.
 Your sibling who moved away might also have a different emotional relationship with being the family caregiver than you do.
 They might have left partly to escape that role.
 Or they might feel guilty that they left and be primed to feel defensive about anything that implies they're not doing their share.

+Your parent's relationship with your siblings also shapes how they'll receive this news.
+If one sibling is the parent's favorite, they might interpret your concerns as jealousy or competition.
+If another had a difficult relationship with your parent, they might see this as validation of all their complaints, or they might have complicated feelings about a parent they're not close to needing more care.
 Everyone's also dealing with their own life.
 Your sister is in the middle of a job change.
 Your brother just had a baby.
-Your other brother is dealing with his own health issues.
 You're bringing them big, heavy information during a time when they might not have the emotional or mental capacity to deal with it.
 That doesn't mean you shouldn't tell them.
 It means you should be aware that they might not be in a place to be as supportive as you need right now.

 The Different Reactions You're Going to Get